 iOS takes a quite large amount of your memory. coconutBattery only counts the space that's available for your data (photos, music, apps...)

-Where can I find the Advanced iOS Viewer in coconutBattery Plus?
+Where can I find the Advanced Viewer for iOS or Mac in coconutBattery Plus?

 My iOS device isn't available in coconutBattery Plus via Wi-Fi.
 How do I enable Wi-Fi sync in iTunes?